Last Updated on July 16, 2023 by Christine Kaaloa

 A decade ago, I did a Things to Know Before you Go to Kathmandu article.

-1. Nepal’s Visa upon Arrivals
+1. Getting a Nepal Visa upon Arrival

-2. Language in Nepal
+2. The commonly spoken language in Nepal

 Nepali is an Indo-Aryan language similar to Hindi, is written in Devanagari script and is the first language of Nepal.
 Indian travelers should understand enough to get around.
 English is a secondary language spoken mostly in large cities like Kathmandu.
 Outside Kathmandu, English is spoken a little less, but getting around is still manageable.
 Simply smile with a Namaste and the Nepalese will help you in any way they can.